waku-org/waku.org/about/index.md

 sidebar_position: 1
 ---

-Waku is the communication standard for the decentralized web.
-A suite of generalized messaging protocols, it enables private, secure, bidirectional human-to-human, machine-to-machine and human-to-machine communication without reliance on centralized intermediaries.
+Waku is the communication standard for the decentralised web.
+A suite of generalised messaging protocols, it enables private, secure, bidirectional human-to-human, machine-to-machine and human-to-machine communication without reliance on centralised intermediaries.

 Waku serves as the communications branch of the [Logos](https://logos.co/) tech stack.
 Alongside the computational branch, [Nomos](http://www.nomos.tech), and the storage branch, [Codex](http://www.codex.storage), it is one of the Logos Collective's foundational projects.